 The Main Points We Focused On

-Air purifiers are going to live and die by their performance for a majority of consumers.
+Purifiers are going to live and die by their performance for a majority of consumers.
 They are all designed, in some shape or form, to clean the air and provide a healthier environment.
 Yet, some do so more efficiently than others.
-For instance, some air purifiers will perform a multiple step filtration process.
-Say an air purifier had a carbon filter, HEPA filter and UV light.
+For instance, some purifiers will perform a multiple step filtration process.
+Say a space cleanser had a carbon filter, HEPA filter and UV light.
 Firstly, the air would enter through the unit and activate the first filter.
 Then, once the first filter has done its job, the air would enter in the second filter and then the UV light.

 Design Features and Overall Functionality

-Speaking of adjusting the fan, it is important to note that air purifiers will be designed with multiple speed settings and modes.
+Speaking of adjusting the fan, it is important to note that cleansers will be designed with multiple speed settings and modes.
 Most will feature standard speed settings from low to high, but other models will have modes for turbo or “auto” additionally.
 Another feature that may interest you is if you can program it to run for a certain amount of time.
-Lest ye forget, also, a handful of air purifiers may also sport Wi-Fi technology.
-This can be convenient when you need to operate the air purifier from a different location.
+Lest ye forget, also, a handful of purifiers may also sport Wi-Fi technology.
+This can be convenient when you need to operate the cleanser from a different location.

 How Much Area Is Covered

-Before you even begin searching for an air purifier, there are two important questions you need to ask yourself.
-Firstly, how many rooms do you want to use an air purifier in?
+Before you even begin searching for a purifier, there are two important questions you need to ask yourself.
+Firstly, how many rooms do you want to use a cleanser in?
 Secondly, how big are said rooms?
 Why are these questions so important to you?
 It is quite simple, actually.
 It boils down to the fact that air purifiers are rated to cover a certain amount of square footage.
 If you have wanted to use a purifier in your living room that is over 500 square feet, a model rated to handle 200 to 300 square feet is not going to cut it.

 Overall, if you need to cover a large amount of space then your options are a bit more limited.
-Remember, large air purifiers will still work for smaller rooms but not the other way around.
+Remember, large purifiers will still work for smaller rooms but not the other way around.
 Be sure to know the square footage of your intended rooms before you begin.
-In terms of the size itself for air purifiers, this goes hand-in-hand with the square footage.
+In terms of the size itself, this goes hand-in-hand with the square footage.
 Generally speaking, the more compact and portable models will not be ideal for larger rooms.

 How Much Noise They Output